nextcloud/documentation/user_manual/user_2fa.rst

 gets stolen or is not working, you will be able to use one of these codes to unlock your account.
 It effectively functions as a backup 2nd factor.
 To get the backup codes, go to your Personal Settings and look under Second-factor Auth settings.
-Choose *Generate backup codes*.
+Choose *Regenerate backup codes*.

 .. figure:: images/2fa_backupcode_1.png
      :alt: 2FA backup code generator